A production possibilities curve is crucial for keeping track of your business. It allows you to accurately analyse its productivity.

 This indicates an increase in the capacity of your business’s output.
 This could be because of the introduction of a new technology that allows for more production or the purchase of more tools needed to produce.

-A shift to the right is always a great thing, it indicates that your company’s production line is growing.
-In simple terms, a shift to the right is the result of an increase in output.
+A shift to the right is always a great thing; it indicates that your company’s production line is growing.
+In simple terms, a shift to the right results from increased output.

 Shift to the Left